leap-stc/leap-stc.github.io/book/leap-pangeo/jupyterhub.md

 Please do not store large files in your user directory `/home/jovyan`.
 Your home directory is intended only for notebooks, analysis scripts, and small datasets (< 1 GB).
 It is not an appropriate place to store large datasets.
 :::

+(hub:data:buckets)=
 #### LEAP-Pangeo Buckets

 LEAP-Pangeo provides users two cloud buckets to store data

 - `gs://leap-scratch/` - Temporary Storage deleted after 7 days.
 Use this bucket for testing and storing large intermediate results.
 [More info](https://docs.2i2c.org/data/cloud/#scratch-bucket)
 - `gs://leap-persistent` - Persistent Storage.
 Use this bucket for storing results you want to share with other members.
+- `gs://leap-persistent-ro` - Persistent Storage with read-only access for most users.
+To upload data to this bucket you need to use [this](hub:data:upload_hpc) method below.

 Files stored on each of those buckets can be accessed by any LEAP member, so be concious in the way you use these.